Fellow-Consulting-AG/docapp-docs/docs/en/docbits/export/ln_export.md

   - Infor OS
   - ION
   - IDM
-  - M3
+  - LN
 ---

 ####
 Export to Infor Document Management with publishing the document values in a seperate BOD

-Step by Step guide how to export documents to Infor Document Management (IDM) with M3.
+Step by Step guide how to export documents to Infor Document Management (IDM) with LN.

 **Prerequisites:**